 3.8.5.
 The Board shall select an institution of higher education president from among the finalists presented by a search committee.
 If the Board is not satisfied with the finalists forwarded by a search committee, the Board may direct the search committee to resume the search process until the search committee has forwarded three finalists with which the Board is satisfied, or the Board chair may appoint a new search committee.

 3.9.
 Proxy Voting by Search Committee Members: Search committee members may vote by proxy, but no search committee member may vote on a candidate unless he or she has interviewed the candidate.
 The proxy vote will be transmitted to the committee co-chairs by email or other verifiable written form.

 4.1.
-Files and Reference Information Available to Regents: The Commissioner will provide the Regents with the comprehensive files of all finalists for their review prior to the time of the scheduled interviews.
+Files and Reference Information Available to Board members: The Commissioner will provide the Board members with the comprehensive files of all finalists for their review prior to the time of the scheduled interviews.
 If the Board deems it to be necessary, the Commissioner will make additional contacts to gather added information on the finalists and report his or her findings to the Board.